alterway/formations/cours/openstack/openstack-deploiement-avance.en.md

-# OpenStack deployment - advanced
+# Deploy and operate OpenStack - advanced

 ## Some other interesting components

-## Trove: Database as a Service
+### Trove: Database as a Service

 -   trove-api: API
 -   trove-taskmanager: manages DB instances
 -   trove-guestagent: internal agent in instances

-## Designate: DNS as a Service
+### Designate: DNS as a Service

 -   Manages different backends: BIND, PowerDNS, etc.

-## Barbican: Key management as a Service
+### Barbican: Key management as a Service

 -   Possible backends:
     -    Encrypted files
     -    PKCS#11
     -    KMIP
     -    Dogtag

+### Magnum: Container Infrastructure as a Service

+-   Backends: Swarm, Kubernetes

 ## Best practices for a production deployment